oishoya/awesome-to-me/README.md

 ## Awesome Lists

-- [Awesome Privacy](https://github.com/pluja/awesome-privacy) - A curated list of services and alternatives that respect your privacy.
+- [Awesome Privacy](https://github.com/pluja/awesome-privacy) - A curated list of services and alternatives that respect your Privacy.
+- [Awesome Discord Communities](https://github.com/mhxion/awesome-discord-communities) - A curated list of awesome Discord Communities for Programmers.